 Best Hotel in Rhodes: Nikos Takis Fashion Boutique Hotel

-Don’t let the name fool you; this hotel isn’t all about the fashion, but it does boast a charming, sophisticated style.
+Don’t let the name fool you; this boutique hotel isn’t all about the fashion, but it does boast a charming, sophisticated style.
 Situated in the heart of the Old Town with views of the castle, this hotel definitely wins the atmosphere category.

 Sit on the picturesque patio, enjoy a tasty breakfast and then walk it off with a stroll to the harbour.
 The owners are welcoming and will help with any requests.